DualSpark/al-agent/README.md

     <td><tt>['al_agent']['agent']['for_imaging']</tt></td>
     <td>Boolean</td>
     <td>
-      The for_imaging attribute determines if the install process will continue or stop prior to provisioning.
-If the for_imaging attribute is set to `true` then the install process perform an install only and stop before provisioning.
+      The <tt>for_imaging</tt> attribute determines if the install process will continue or stop prior to provisioning.
+If the <tt>for_imaging</tt> attribute is set to <tt>true</tt> then the install process perform an install only and stop before provisioning.
 This allows for instance snapshots to be saved and started for later use.
-With this attribute set to `false` then the provisioning process is performed during setup.
+With this attribute set to <tt>false</tt> then the provisioning process is performed during setup.
     </td>
     <td><tt>false</tt></td>
   </tr>